Marcus-Peterson/ThermoLinkAi/README.md

 #
 ##### 3.1 The Arduino temp API handles the insertion of the data to a MongoDB hosted on Azure *(Note, there is no schema validation present due to scalability issues or the fact that the manager of this project doesn't want to refactor code that already works, as of date 2023-11-26.
 There will be another Arduino system integrated to this project that will be place outdoors in the near future*)
 ##### 3.2 Whenever there is a request to one of the available endpoints.
 The API makes a database operation on the Azure Cosmos DB
+##### 3.3 Every 24 hour a Data Factory aggregates the data using a pipeline called "CopyPipeline" and stores it for cold storage.
+This also ensure better scalability of our MongoDB (When data gets copied, we can safely clean the entire database without worrying about important data being gone forever)
+##### 3.4 Scalability can be acheived by using Docker, it was not used for this project.
+But was a consideration, during the initial development stages.
+Azure provides several solutions for this (Docker on Azure).
+If docker was used, that would ensure a more streamlined vertical scaling capabilities.
+And also make the Arduino Temp API platform independent.
+(Might be implemented later down the line 2023-12-06)

 #
 ##### 4.1 ChatGPT (Specifically the ArduinoTempGPT) can only make GET requests
 ##### 4.2 Once ChatGPT has requested data through one of the GET endpoints the users requested data gets displayed in the chat